 Crab Island is one of the most talked about attractions in Destin, Florida.
 If you’ve ever visited the Destin area, chances are you’ve heard some mention of the popular sandbar.
-Indeed, Crab Island is one of our area’s top summertime destinations.
-It has been photographed and aired on national networks and shows such as HGTV and Good Morning America, published in various travel magazines, and featured in publications across the globe.
+Indeed, Crab Island is one of the Destin area’s top summertime destinations.
+It has been photographed and aired on national networks and shows such as HGTV and Good Morning America, published in various travel magazines, and featured in publications worldwide.
 I would venture to say that Crab Island is the main reason Boating Magazine named Destin one of the ‘Top 10 Places to Live and Boat’ in the United States in 2020.
-One look at this video, and it’s pretty clear what makes Crab Island so unique:

 What is Crab Island?

 The name ‘Crab Island’ is a bit of a misnomer because it makes you assume that it’s an actual island.
 Actually at one time it WAS an island, created by the Army Corps of Engineers in the 1960s when they dredged the Destin Pass and created the Jetties to stabilize the entrance to the Gulf of Mexico.
-The sand from the dredging project was deposited into the Choctawhatchee Bay and formed the small island that eventually came to be known as Crab Island, pictured here:
+The sand from the dredging project was deposited into the Choctawhatchee Bay, forming a small island, called a ‘spoil island’, that eventually came to be known as Crab Island:

-As time went on, drifting sands from the Gulf of Mexico, with the help of the occasional hurricane, began to erode the spoil island.
-It eventually became what it is today: an underwater sandbar and popular place to anchor your boat (rented or personal) for some fun in the sun.
+As the years went by, drifting sands from the Gulf of Mexico, with the help of the occasional hurricane, began to erode the spoil island.
+Eventually, it became what it is today: an underwater sandbar and popular place to anchor your boat (rented or personal) for some fun in the sun.
 Although there is no actual land at Crab Island anymore, the water is very shallow and at high tide is blue-green and crystal clear.
-The sandbar ranges from 1-4 feet deep in most places.
-On an average day in the summer, Crab Island looks like this:
+The sandbar ranges from 1-4 feet deep in most places, but drops off to deep water at the edges.

 Where is Crab Island?